 On September 21 I attended Yerevan’s festivities celebrating the 27th anniversary of Armenia’s independence from the Soviet Union in 1991.
 Here they would call that day the founding of the Third Republic of Armenia, after the second republic (Soviet Armenia) and the first republic (independent Armenia from 1918 to 1920).

 As a tourist from the United States, I found the Armenian Independence Day holiday as celebrated in the nation’s capital fascinating.
-It’s part patriotic celebration, part street fair, and all family holiday.
+It’s a part patriotic celebration, part street fair, and all family holiday.
 Never have I seen so many children having such fun during a holiday, except perhaps during Halloween back home.

 I recommend visiting Yerevan during Independence Day if you want to have some fun, people-watch, entertain your children, and understand the spirit of the city all at once.
 You can start in Freedom Square near the Opera House, stroll south down the stylish pedestrian boulevard Northern Avenue, and end up in Republic Square, the heart of activity.